 PROJECT REARC WEBINARS

-IAB Tech Lab is hosting a series of Project Rearc Webinars.
+IAB Tech Lab hosted a series of Project Rearc Webinars.
 We’ll provide different perspectives, more information on the next steps, and how to get involved in the process.
-The first webinar provided an overview on the history of cookies, tracking, and the evolution of the internet, and how we got to where we are today.

 A GLOBAL TASK FORCE FOR COLLABORATION